 Chair, Senate Health Committee

 RE: AB 1801 (Nazarian) –Newborns: cytomegalovirus public education and testing

-Pediatricians across the state thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 across the state urge you to vote AYE on AB 1801 (Nazarian).
+Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Mona Patel, M.D., Fellow of the American Academy of Pediatrics

 Co-chair of State Government Affairs, American Academy of Pediatrics, California

 cc: Kris Calvin, AAPCA CEO; AAPCA Leadership; Lydia Bourne, AAPCA Lobbyist